Ottermad/ottermad.github.io/_posts/2024-07-17-QC-Course-Shors-Algorithm-Pt7.md

 $$=\frac{1}{\sqrt{2^n}}\sum_{i=0}^{2^n -1} \ket{j} e^{2\pi i \phi_s j}\ket{u}$$

 # Step 4 - Inverse Fourier Transform
-Now we're going to apply something called the Inverse Quantumm Fourier Transform (shorted to the inverse QFT).
+Now we're going to apply something called the Inverse Quantum Fourier Transform (shorted to the inverse QFT).
 This is a super important part of quantum computing so we're going to give it its own post.
 So for now all we need to know if that it takes

 $$\frac{1}{\sqrt{2^n}}\sum_{i=0}^{2^n -1} \ket{j} e^{2\pi i \phi_s j}\ket{u}$$